SRam3/agent-backend/README.md

 - `DBHOST`
 - `DBNAME`

-If `KEY_VAULT_URL` is **not** provided, credentials must instead come from the following environment variables.
-The application supports both the .env file and system environment variables using the standardized Key Vault-compatible names:
+If `KEY_VAULT_URL` is **not** provided, credentials can come from the following environment variables.
+The application supports both the `.env` file and system environment variables using the standardized Key Vault-compatible
+names:
 - `DBUSERNAME`
 - `DBPASSWORD`
 - `DBHOST`